-Calibrating a hand or power torque tool is process that manufacturers need to make sure takes place on a consist basis.
+Calibrating a hand or power torque tool is a process that manufacturers need to make sure takes place on a consistent basis.
 Regular tool calibration ensures repeatable accuracy and adherence to international standards.
 A torque tool is a precision device and should be treated and maintained like an instrument.
 A tool must be properly calibrated and maintained on a routine preventative maintenance and calibration schedule.

 What is a Torque Sensor?

 A torque sensor is a transducer that converts a torsional mechanical input into an electrical output signal.
 In general, there are two standard types of torque sensors.
 Instruments designed for measuring static torque and sensors designed for measuring dynamic torque.
 A torque sensor is also often referred to as a torque transducer.

 With over 55 years of experience, Mountz is a pioneer in developing torque sensors and torque testers.
 The Mountz BMX torque sensor is a bench mounted torque sensor designed for both measuring torque as well as calibrating torque tools.
 The versatile unit can be used in both a calibration lab environment or out on the production floor.
 Using a quality sensor is key for many companies to ensure that the proper torque is being applied.
 Testing torque is literally a science and not something that can be left to chance.